stevedekorte/strvct.net/README.md

 In our system, the domain model is a cyclic graph of domain objects.
 Each domain object has:

-- properties and actions
+- properties (instance variables) and actions (methods)
 - a **subnodes** property containing an ordered unique collection of child domain objects
 - a **parentNode** property pointing to its parent domain object
-- annotations on properties and actions which allow for the automatic handling of UI and storage mechanisms.
+- property annotations which allow for the automatic handling of UI and storage mechanisms.

+Domain objects in this system are "behaviourally complete", so they do not need controllers to integrate into the system or perform relevant actions.

+### Collections

+Domain objects often reference collections of other domain objects, and to support behaviourally completeness, these are often managed by their own domain object.
+For example, a Server class might have a guestConnections property which references an instance of ServerConnections whose subnodes are of type GuestConnection.
+Such domain objects are aware of their valid types and can override default behaviours for adding, removing, and reordering items.

 <!--
 Explain what the domain model is and how it's objects are mapped to UI and storage.